 You must wait to receive your Notice of Assessment before making any changes to your tax return.
 Amendments can be made for 10 previous years, so if you are filing this year’s (2019), you can only amend back to 2009.

-There are two ways to request amendments to your tax return: online and by mail.
+There are three ways to make amendments to your tax return: through CRA My Account, Re-File using your tax solution, or by mail.
 There are rules and limitations for each one, and we’ll take you through them so you have a better understanding of which one to choose.

-Being the easier option of the two, requesting an amendment to your tax return online simply requires you to log in to you CRA My Account and click “Change my return”.
+Requesting an amendment to your tax return online simply requires you to log in to you CRA My Account and click “Change my return”.
+You select the line that needs to be correct, and input the corrected value.
 Do keep in mind that you cannot request an amendment to change any of the following:

 - a bankruptcy return